michalsn/codeigniter-markdown-pages/docs/basic_usage.md

         └── second-file.md
 ```

 As you may notice some folders and files are prefixed with the number.
-This number is used strictly for ordering purposes and is not used when determining the `slug` or `urlPath` for the directories and files.
+This number is used strictly for ordering purposes and is not used when determining the `slug` or `path` for the directories and files.

 !!! note